StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 # About Cases

-This topic explains cases, their components, and how to create them in TheHive.
+This topic explains cases in TheHive, their components, and how they work.

 ## Definition